-The NFL's Jacksonville Jaguars play Downtown at the Sports Complex, as does the city's minor league baseball team, the Jacksonville Suns and AFL team, the Jacksonville Sharks.
-Downtown museums include the Ritz Theatre & Museum, the Museum of Contemporary Art Jacksonville, the Museum of Science and History, the Jacksonville Fire Museum, and the Jacksonville Maritime Heritage Center.
+The NFL's Jacksonville Jaguars play Downtown at the Sports Complex, as does the city's minor league baseball team, the Jacksonville Jumbo Shrimp, the Jacksonville IceMen and arena football team, the Jacksonville Sharks.
+Downtown museums include the Ritz Theatre & Museum, the Museum of Contemporary Art Jacksonville, the Museum of Science and History, and the Jacksonville Fire Museum.
 Downtown Jacksonville boasts 5.6 miles of beautiful riverfront, including almost 3 miles of riverwalk, perfect for a stroll or a jog by the St. Johns or even one of our famous skyline photographs.

 Getting Here: Downtown, is a 20-minute drive south from Jacksonville International Airport.
 Take I-95 and exit right at Exit 116, Forsyth Street.
 Continue on Forsyth Street and head east, this will take you into the heart of Downtown.

 Blogs by Patty